What to do before you start your placement

 If you are on a student visa, it is very important you let us know about your placement at least two to four weeks ahead of your start date.

 Students are at risk of breeching their visa terms if they fail to update the placement team on any changes that take place to their placement.
 The types of changes include:

 - start and end date

 If you fail to do this your visa may be removed.
 If you have any questions about this, please speak to a member of the immigration advice team.

 What do I do if I fail a module?

 Don't worry, you can discuss your options with the Student Support Advisers.

 You'll need to arrange time off with your employer so you can return for your resit, which might mean taking annual leave.

-If you're an international student who fails a module, you’ll need to wait until your results have been published in the summer before you can start your placement.
+If you fail a module, you’ll need to wait until your results have been published in the summer before you can start your placement.
 You may also need to discuss moving your start date with your employer.
-If that's the case, contact the Placement Team and we'll guide you through the process.
+If that's the case, please contact the Placement Team and we'll guide you through the process.